 To thaw unshelled edamame quickly, simply place them in a colander and run lukewarm water over them.
 They will thaw in 5 minutes or less using this method!

 I've made these sesame blistered edamame multiple times for friend and family dinners.
 I've found it's best to teach people how to eat them prior to setting the skillet of edamame out on the table.
 I like to squeeze the beans directly into my mouth and enjoy the flavor that's on the outside of the pod.
 Kind of similar to eating sunflower seeds, in a way.

 Edamame is a great appetizer to serve with homemade sushi.
 You can also make this as an edamame side dish and serve it alongside stir fry or fried rice.

 5 Ingredient Blistered Asian Edamame With Soy Sauce

 - Heat 2 tablespoons of sesame oil in a 12 inch cast iron skillet over medium-high heat.
 Add edamame pods to skillet and allow to cook for 3 minutes without stirring.
 Stir edamame to rotate sides.
 Allow edamame to cook for an additional 3 minutes without stirring.

 - Serve immediately.
-Garnish with a squeeze of lime, ¼ - ½ teaspoon sea salt (to taste), and red pepper flakes.
+Garnish with a squeeze of lime juice, ¼ - ½ teaspoon Morton kosher salt (to taste), and red pepper flakes.